oglama/oglama/docs/README.md

       // Clean the cache
       for (const envKey of Object.keys(envValues)) {
-        // Setting value to null deletes it from the environment storage await $.globalEnvSet(envKey, null);
+        // Setting value to null deletes it from the environment cache await $.globalEnvSet(envKey, null);
         $.log(`🗑️ ${envKey} environment value removed`, "warning");
       }